UBC-MDS/introduction-machine-learning/chapters/en/slides/module1/module1_01.md

 ```

 Notes: Here, we already have a trained model that has been shown
-thousands of images.
+hundreds of thousands of images.

 If we give it images from our own collection, the model attempts to make
 a prediction of the contents of the image.

-In this case, the model predicts the animal to be an `ox` with an 86%
+In this case, the model predicts the animal to be an `ox` with a
-probability.
+probability score 86%.
 That’s not bad.

 ---